daryl-micah/SearchAPI/README.md

-# This a high performance API I built using
+# This a high performance API built using
 > Next.js > Hono > Upstash/Redis

 # Deployed using